-HOPE’s Patron Sir Andrew McFarlane joined the charity in 2010.
-He is a strong advocate and supporter of the work we do.
-His latest report on Hope for Children & their Families can be read here 2017 Patron’s reflections.
+HOPE’s Patron, Sir Andrew McFarlane, joined the charity in 2010.
+He is a strong advocate and supporter of the work we do and the charity is very proud to have his support.

 Sir Andrew has written extensively about children law, most notably with the late David Hershman QC, Hershman and McFarlane: Children Law and Practice, to which he continues to contribute.
 It is a definitive work which changed the way the law was explained and applied to individual cases.

 In addition to his work in court, Sir Andrew is the Chancellor of the Diocese of Exeter, is a member of the Government’s Family Justice Review Panel and is Patron of The Children’s Legal Centre, a national Children’s legal advice charity.